Common Baking Mistakes & How to Avoid Them

 In modern ovens, conduction varies depending on the baking dish.
 Metal dishes or pans will conduct heat better than glass or the new silicone baking dishes.

-Mistake #1a - Ignoring Mise en Place
+Baking Mistake #1a - Ignoring Mise en Place

 The Fix = Prior Preparation

-Another consideration is that in The Creaming Method, the method most frequently employed to mix American-style cakes and cookies, the fat (butter) needs to be soft enough to whip and hold air bubbles but not so soft that is begins to melt.
+Another consideration is that in The Creaming Method, the method most frequently employed to mix American-style cakes and cookies, the fat (butter) needs to be soft enough to whip and hold air bubbles but not so soft that it begins to melt.